-The Leader's portfolio Performance measures Good Performance is Baseline 17/18 target Half year performance and rating Year-end performance and rating (RED) (AMBER) (GREEN) Your Call Improvements to make Blackburn with Darwen cleaner and greener Improvements to health and wellbeing Umproving community togetherness and Delivery of work programme to expand the scope and delivery of Your Call by ensuring all those with ideas are supported.
-Delivery On-going delivery 90 Your Call Clean ups 150 other Your Call Activity 64 Your Call Clean ups 378 other Your Call Activity (GREEN) 40 Your Call Clean ups 301 other Your Call Activity Cumulative: 104 Your Call Clean ups 679 other Your Call Activity (GREEN) belonging/neighb ourliness Delivery of work programme to have a co- ordinated voluntary offer that works with all sectors to enhance our ability to make volunteering easier.
+The Leader's portfolio Performance measures Good Performance is Baseline 17/18 target Half year performance and rating Year-end performance and rating (RED) (AMBER) (GREEN) 1.
+Your Call Improvements to make Blackburn with Darwen cleaner and greener Improvements to the lath and wellbeing Improving community togetherness and belonging/neighb ourliness Delivery of work programme to expand the scope and delivery of Your Call by ensuring all those with ideas are supported.
+Delivery On-going delivery 90 Your Call Clean ups 150 other Your Call Activity 64 Your Call Clean ups 378 other Your Call Activity (GREEN) 40 Your Call Clean ups 301 other Your Call Activity Cumulative: 104 Your Call Clean ups 679 other Your Call Activity (GREEN) Delivery of work programme to have a co- ordinated voluntary offer that works with all sectors to enhance our ability to make volunteering easier.
 Whilst enabling the council and partners to direct volunteer support where it is most needed.
-Delivery On-going delivery Update on progress (GREEN) (GREEN) Delivery of work programme to facilitate and build resilient communities who are more capable of doing things for themselves.
-Delivery On-going delivery Update on progress (GREEN) (GREEN)
+Delivery of work programme to facilitate and Delivery On-going delivery On-going Update on progress Update on (GREEN) (GREEN) build resilient communities who are more capable of doing things for themselves.
+Delivery delivery progress (GREEN) (GREEN)

 2. Ensuring BwD plays a key role in Lancashire governance and expanding our scope within the Northern powerhouse.
 Delivery of work programme to ensure that Blackburn with Darwen is in a strong position to benefit from any positive changes to Lancashire governance arrangements and potential freedoms and flexibilities offered to Lancashire by the Government.
 Delivery On-going delivery Update on progress (GREEN) (GREEN) 3.
-Support community cohesion Civic participation and community events Maintain annual activity 18 Update on progress 13 Civic participation and community events 12 Civic participation and community events Cumulative: 25 Civic participation and community events ס (GREEN) (GREEN) Page 54 % of people who meet and talk to people from different ethnic groups Higher Maintain the ranking of the most popular places.
+Support community cohesion Civic participation and community events Maintain annual activity 18 Update on progress 13 Civic participation and community events (GREEN) 12 Civic participation and community events Cumulative: 25 Civic participation and community events (GREEN) Page 11 % of people who meet and talk to people from different ethnic groups Higher Maintain the ranking of the most popular places.
 (GREEN) 94% (GREEN) % of people who agree that the borough is a place where people from different backgrounds get on well together Higher 60% (2013) Increase performance (2013 Baseline 60%) 44% Survey data is not comparable with previous surveys due to methodology.
-New baseline for 2018 (GREEN) (AMBER)
+New baseline (GREEN) for 2018 (AMBER)